Punktum-dk/epp-service-specification/README.md

 I accordance with [RFC 5910][RFC5910].
 We support DS only and not DNSKEY.
 In addition the maximum signature lifetime (`secDNS:maxSigLife`) is disregarded.
 See [section 3.3](http://tools.ietf.org/html/rfc5910#section-3.3) in the referenced RFC.

 DK Hostmaster specifies rules ownership of DNSSEC keys.
 If you provide DNSSEC keys a part of registration, the keys are associated with the registrant as owner.
 If you want to specify another owner, please specify the `tech` or `keyholder` role (see: Role Mapping under: create domain command).

+Not all algorithms are not supported, please refer to the [DK Hostmaster Name Service specification][dkhm-name-service-specifikation].

 <a name="contact-creation"></a>
 ## Contact Creation